Raisul-Awal/efficION/README.md

 #
 ### Support
-To creat a small batch query on site:
+To create a small batch query on site:
 ```twig
 import pandas as pd
 import os